JiroCab/Nyfalis/README.md

 See [change logs here](https://github.com/JiroCab/Olupis/blob/main/changelog.txt).

-Building Locally works the same as most other mods,  use `./gradlew jar` or `./gradlew deploy`. alternatively you may use [Toxopid](https://github.com/Xpdustry/Toxopid) with `./gradlew runMindustryClient ` , `./gradlew runMindustryServer`. you can figure out the rest, you got this, you're a smart cookie
+Building Locally works the same as most other mods,  use `./gradlew jar` or `./gradlew deploy`. alternatively you may use [Toxopid](https://github.com/Xpdustry/Toxopid) with `./gradlew runMindustryDesktop ` , `./gradlew runMindustryServer`. you can figure out the rest, you got this, you're a smart cookie

 [Discord server](https://discord.gg/S8wuZAF4ZZ) to talk and complain about the mod.